SergeCaron/observium_appliance/ReadMe.md

 ````
 scp InteractiveInstall.sh <UserName@ServerIP>:/home/<UserName>/
 ````
-Using SSH, login the server and type the following commands (again, there is a largee volume of output and it is saved for debugging purposes):
+Using SSH, login the server and type the following commands (again, there is a large volume of output and it is saved for debugging purposes):
 ````
 sudo -i
 script step2.log